-Finally, the Run button starts the specified test sequence.
+Click the Run button to start the specified test sequence.

 Test sequence file

-Whenever a project contains at least two test suites, a test sequence file with all configuration information is created and added to the project folder.
+When a project contains at least two test suites, a test sequence file with all configuration information is created automatically and added to the project folder.

 Test sequence file storage location

 The test sequence file has the file ending

 .rxsqc and can be edited with any text editor.